 The Policy is reviewed on an annual basis.
-The Group Director Human Resources will assess the Policy in view of the values of Triodos Bank and the relevant regulations in the countries where Triodos Bank operates.
-On Group level, the Legal Department will monitor the legal developments and notify HR of any changes in regulation related to remuneration that need to be included in this Policy.
+The Group Director for Human Resources will assess the Policy in view of the values of Triodos Bank and the relevant regulations in the countries where Triodos Bank operates.
+At Group level, the Legal Department will monitor the legal developments and notify HR of any changes in regulation related to remuneration that need to be included in this Policy.

-The Group Director HR will present the reviewed Policy to the Executive Board, after consultation with the Group Director Internal Audit, Group Director Compliance and CRO.
-After approval, the Remuneration Committee is consulted, who recommend to the Supervisory Board to approve the remuneration Policy.
+The Group Director of HR will present the reviewed Policy to the Group Executive Board, after consultation with the Group Director for Internal Audit, Group Director for Compliance and Group CRO.
+After approval, the Remuneration Committee is consulted, who recommend to the Group Supervisory Board to approve the remuneration Policy.
 Execution of the Policy is audited by Internal Audit on an annual basis.